crimx/saladict.crimx.com/source/en/index.md

 home: true
 sidebar: false
 intro:
+- title: Highly Flexible and Configurable
+  content:
+  - Saladict supports mixed use of multiple search modes.
+  - Whether it be single-click, double-click, pop-up icon, hovering or keyboard shortcuts, you name it.
+  - The combination of dictionaries is dynamically adjusted according to search text and Saladict profile.

 - title: Abundant Dictionaries and Languages
   content:
   - Although Saladict is built for looking up English words, it also supports many other languages.